 Skip to main content

 Transitions define when and how the conversation moves from one node to another.
-Each node can have multiple transitions; they are evaluated by priority (highest first) and the first matching transition fires.
+Each node can have multiple transitions; the first matching transition fires.

 Transition Types